 The contents in this book include:

 This book neither explains how to use performance analysis tools, such as pprof, nor tries to study deeply on compiler and runtime implementation details.
+The books also doesn't introduce how to use profile-guided optimization.
 None of the contents provided in this book make use of unsafe pointers and cgo.
 And the book doesn't talk about algorithms.
 In other words, this book tries to provide some optimization suggestions in a way which is clear and easy to understand, for daily general Go programming.

 Without particularly indicated, the code examples provided in this book are tested and run on a notebook with the following environment setup: